supercomments/supercomments/README.md

 Obviously you should replace the path to `supercomments-embed.min.js` with the path pointing to the file on your server.

-If you don't know how to get your Disqus ID, you should be okay omitting it since Disqus will use the URL of the post to identify it in this case.
+If you don't know how to get your [Disqus identifier](https://help.disqus.com/customer/portal/articles/472098-javascript-configuration-variables#disqus_identifier), you should be okay omitting it since Disqus will use the URL of the post to identify it in this case.

 ## Building